rheslip/M8-Headless/README.md

 	you have to "exit with install" - it finishes the final installation

--changes to /boot/config.txt:
+- changes to /boot/config.txt:

-nano /boot/config.txt

- - set to vga mode by uncommenting hdmi_group=1 and hdmi_mode=1
+set to vga mode by uncommenting hdmi_group=1 and hdmi_mode=1

 uncomment the hdmi_force-hotplug line so it always starts the display code